Fares, payment structure, journey planning

 Account-based ticketing payment

-Launched in 2019, this payment system also known as SimplyGo, allows commuters to travel by tapping their contactless bank cards (AMEX/MasterCard/NETS ATM/Visa) or mobile wallets on bus fare readers or train fare gates, instead of carrying an additional card.
+Launched in 2019, the SimplyGo payment system allows commuters to travel by tapping their contactless bank cards (AMEX/MasterCard/NETS ATM/Visa) or mobile wallets on bus fare readers or train fare gates, instead of carrying an additional card.

 Adult EZ-Link and concession cardholders may also choose to convert their existing card-based ticketing cards to account-based ticketing cards to enjoy benefits such as being able to perform top-ups for family members via the SimplyGo mobile application without having the card physically present, and to block lost cards quickly so as to protect the stored value in the account.